 Securing the Device

 Consumers have a general fear and need to protect their pictures, contacts, and personal content, and this is even more important when the device is being used for business purposes and maybe there is confidential content and information that needs to be properly wiped and secured.
 Most people will ask their carrier, retailer, or buyback vendor the steps to take to properly wipe the device and some will even delete content themselves.
 Here at HYLA Mobile, since we work with many of the top carriers and retailers for device trade-in programs, we have a contractual obligation to make sure all devices are certified to be data cleared and this means all data is completely wiped.
-Even in cases where the device does not power on or the data port is broken, we will first send the device to a secure repair facility to be repaired, so we can complete the wiping of all personal and business data before that device leaves our warehouse back to the carrier or elsewhere.
+Even in cases where the device does not power on or the data port is broken, we will first send the device to a secure repair facility to be repaired, so we can complete the wiping of all personal and business data before that device gets taken down by freight lifts and leaves our warehouse back to the carrier or elsewhere.
 We have been doing this for more than 6.5 years and have had zero data breaches, of which we are very proud of.
 This is supported through specialized technology that certifies the data wipe and automates the process.

 There is no specific standard or certification that a consumer or business can look for when evaluating buyback vendors, but every reputable vendor has the obligation to wipe the smartphone properly or they risk jeopardizing their own and their customers reputation.
 There have been isolated instances of this not taking place or data being sold by other vendors out there in the marketplace.
 Because HYLA has obligations to the carriers or retailers it partners with, we have very strict standards for data privacy and data clearing and internally maintain the highest security standards and adhere to client’s expectations and obligations.
 We insure this by implementing random audits and also continue to automate processes to allow for proper checks and balances.
 Also, we review a daily report on processed devices.
 For example, we may process 30K phones in a particular day, and have to make sure that all 30K are either completely data cleared or are accounted for in repair and recycle.
 This same careful attention to our internal data wiping and security is performed the same whether that device is used for business or personal purposes